UA-141369524-4

 You don’t usually see donuts on an anti-inflammatory menu, but these ACV cinnamon honey ones are without added sugars.

-…While creating a menu and daily food joy like this is nice, it doesn’t make or break the day.
+…While creating a menu and daily food joy like with a veggie pizza from a homemade pizza crust or cinnamon donut is nice.
+It doesn’t make or break the day.
 That’s an example of finding joy in the moment and then movin’ on.

 And that keeps the inner peace, and naturally feeling good in daily calm living.
 Good grows.
 And I don’t mess with good growth! 🌱